CopenhagenCityArchives/KildeviserSearchSDK/readme.md

 ##The API
 More information about the API used by this SDK can be found here: http://www.kbhkilder.dk/api/info.html.

-Information about the specific collections by using the collection id, here for example collection 2: http://www.kbhkilder.dk/api/collections/2/info
+Information about the specific collections can be found by using the collection id, here for example collection 2: http://www.kbhkilder.dk/api/collections/2/info

 ##Building and testing
 To minify the source code run `gulp minify`.